How to write your Business Case Document

 Maya, a strategic planner in a large corporation, faced a daunting task.
 She had to develop a business case for a new product line - and she had to do it fast.
 Proposal Kit was her tool of choice to meet this challenge.

-She began by crafting an Executive Summary, concisely outlining her vision for the new product line.
+She began by writing an Executive Summary, concisely outlining her vision for the new product line.
 Using the Kit's templates, she succinctly presented the opportunity and the strategic fit within the company's existing product portfolio.

 Maya then moved on to Financial Projections.
 With the software's user-friendly financial templates, she developed detailed projections including cost analysis, pricing strategy, and revenue forecasts.
 This provided a clear picture of the financial implications and potential profitability of the new product line.